miroesli/.dotfiles/README.md

 [i3lock-color](https://github.com/PandorasFox/i3lock-color)
 fsearch-git
 [compton-tryone-git](https://github.com/tryone144/compton)
-wal
+joplin

-### Configurations that may differ
+### Configuration

-Please check that these files and folder are setup correctly for your machine.
+Please check that these files are setup correctly for your machine as they may differ.

 - .Xresources (dpi)
 - .config/i3status (not using correct labels)